Introduction

 An inclusive approach to our engagement ensures conversations, feedback and experiences from a diverse range of learners are shared across the organisation to help develop and shape our thinking and future plans.

-Equalities Plan
+Equalities plan

 Our principal aims are to ensure that qualifications, and the Welsh qualification system, are effective for meeting the reasonable needs of learners in Wales, and to promote public confidence in qualifications and in the Welsh qualification system.